-However, in 1880, with seven young women, Frances founded the Institute of the Missionary Sisters of the Sacred Heart of Jesus.
+Undeterred, she turned her attention to the House of Providence orphanage in Codogno, Italy, where she taught and did charitable work.
+She took her religious vows here in 1877, adding Xavier (Saverio) to her name in honor of the Jesuit saint, Francis Xavier, the patron saint of missionary service.
+In 1880, with seven young women, Frances went on to found the Institute of the Missionary Sisters of the Sacred Heart of Jesus.
 She was as resourceful as she was prayerful, finding people who would donate what she needed in money, time, labor and support.

 Helping Italian Immigrants in the US

-She and her sisters wanted to be missionaries in China; she visited Rome to obtain an audience with Pope Leo XIII.
-The Pope told Frances to go “not to the East, but to the West,” to New York rather than to China, as she had expected.
-She was to help the thousands of Italian immigrants already in the United States.
+Frances and her sisters wanted to be missionaries in China, so she visited Rome to obtain an audience with Pope Leo XIII.
+Contrary to what Frances expected, the Pope told her to go “not to the East, but to the West,” to New York rather than to China.
+She was to help the thousands of Italian immigrants in the United States.

-In 1889, New York seemed to be filled with chaos and poverty, and into this new world stepped Mother Frances Cabrini and her sister companions.
-Cabrini organized catechism and education classes for the Italian immigrants and provided for the needs of the many orphans.
-She established schools and orphanages despite tremendous odds.
+In 1889, Mother Frances Cabrini and her sister companions entered a new world: New York City.
+Initially, they met many difficulties and disappointments, but as always, Frances persevered.
+She organized catechism and education classes for the Italian immigrants and provided for the needs of the many orphans.
+She also established schools and orphanages despite tremendous odds.

 Expanding Operations Around the World

-Soon, requests for her to open schools came to Frances Cabrini from all over the world.
+Soon, requests for her to open schools came to Mother Frances from all over the world.
 She traveled to Europe, Central and South America and throughout the United States.
-She crossed the Atlantic Ocean repeatedly, rode on horseback in the Andes and crossed the lands of Central America, Brazil, Argentina, Europe and several of the United States by train and even on foot establishing 67 institutions: schools, hospitals and orphanages.
+She crossed the Atlantic Ocean repeatedly, rode on horseback in the Andes and crossed the lands of Central America, Brazil, Argentina, Europe, and the United States by train and even on foot, establishing a total of 67 institutions: schools, hospitals and orphanages.